karlseguin/the-little-redis-book/en/redis.md

 Redis is often described as an in-memory persistent key-value store.
 I don't think that's an accurate description.
 Redis does hold all the data in memory (more on this in a bit), and it does write that out to disk for persistence, but it's much more than a simple key-value store.
 It's important to step beyond this misconception otherwise your perspective of Redis and the problems it solves will be too narrow.

 The reality is that Redis exposes five different data structures, only one of which is a typical key-value structure.
-Understanding these five data structures, how they work, what methods they expose and what you can model with them is the key to understanding Redis.
+Understanding these five data structures, how they work, what methods they expose, and what you can model with them is the key to understanding Redis.
 First though, let's wrap our heads around what it means to expose data structures.

 If we were to apply this data structure concept to the relational world, we could say that databases expose a single data structure - tables.
 Tables are both complex and flexible.
-There isn't much you can't model, store or manipulate with tables.
+There isn't much you can't model, store, or manipulate with tables.
 However, their generic nature isn't without drawbacks.
 Specifically, not everything is as simple, or as fast, as it ought to be.
 What if, rather than having a one-size-fits-all structure, we used more specialized structures?
 There might be some things we can't do (or at least, can't do very well), but surely we'd gain in simplicity and speed?

 Using specific data structures for specific problems?
 Isn't that how we code?
 You don't use a hashtable for every piece of data, nor do you use a scalar variable.
 To me, that defines Redis' approach.
-If you are dealing with scalars, lists, hashes, or sets, why not store them as scalars, lists, hashes and sets?
+If you are dealing with scalars, lists, hashes, or sets, why not store them as scalars, lists, hashes, or sets?
 Why should checking for the existence of a value be any more complex than calling `exists(key)` or slower than O(1) (constant time lookup which won't slow down regardless of how many items there are)?

 # The Building Blocks

 ## Databases

 Redis has the same basic concept of a database that you are already familiar with.
 A database contains a set of data.
-The typical use-case for a database is to group all of an application's data together and to keep it separate from another application's.
+The typical use-case for a database is to group all of an application's data together and to keep it separate from another application's data.

-In Redis, databases are simply identified by a number with the default database being number `0`.
+In Redis, databases are simply identified by a number, with the default database being number `0`.
 If you want to change to a different database you can do so via the `select` command.
 In the command line interface, type `select 1`.
 Redis should reply with an `OK` message and your prompt should change to something like `redis 127.0.0.1:6379[1]>`.
 If you want to switch back to the default database, just enter `select 0` in the command line interface.

 ## Commands, Keys and Values